StTronn/rishavt.dev/src/pages/posts/micro-payments.md

 ## Adding Revokability on both parties
 Once the commitment transaction is shared we want a way to generate a new set of transactions that gives more money to reciever.
-The sender can create such a transaction off-chain and send to the reciever, the problem here is that the sender can push the original commitment transaction on blockchain cause it still is valid.
-So to ensure the payment is done reciever must have some proof that the old commitment transaction held by the sender is invalid.
+The sender can create such a transaction off-chain and send to the reciever, the problem here is that the sender can push the commitment transaction(older transaction) on blockchain cause it still is valid.
+So to ensure the payment is done reciever must have some proof that the old transaction held by the sender is invalid.